vietanhdev/IntelliPen/docs/content/en/docs/user-guide.md

 - Formal: "I would appreciate your assistance with this matter"
 - Casual: "Could you help me out with this?"

-### Content Generation

-Create new content with AI assistance:

-1. Click "Generate Content"
-2. Enter a prompt describing what you need:
-   - "Write an email requesting a meeting"
-   - "Create a summary of quarterly results"
-   - "Draft a thank you note"
-3. AI generates content based on your prompt
-4. Edit and refine as needed

-### Keyboard Shortcuts

-- `Ctrl/Cmd + S`: Save document
-- `Ctrl/Cmd + N`: New document
-- `Ctrl/Cmd + O`: Open document
-- `Ctrl/Cmd + G`: Check grammar

 ## Translator

 Dedicated translation interface with privacy-first design.